Aerospace architecture: The role of appearance in aerospace architecture

 "The role of design creates and develops concepts and specifications that seek to simultaneously and synergistically optimize function, production, value and appearance."
 In connection with, and with respect to, human presence and interactions, appearance is a component of human factors and includes considerations of human characteristics, needs and interests.

 Appearance in this context refers to all visual aspects – the statics and dynamics of form(s), color(s), patterns, and textures in respect to all products, systems, services, and experiences.
-Appearance/Aesthetics affects humans both psychologically and physiologically and can effect/improving both human efficiency, attitude, and well-being.
+Appearance/Aesthetics affects humans both psychologically and physiologically and can affect improving both human efficiency, attitude, and well-being.

 In reference to non-habitable design the influence of appearance is minimal if not non-existent.
 However, as the industry of aerospace continues to rapidly grow, and missions to put humans on Mars and back to the Moon are being announced.
 The role that appearance/aesthetics to maintain crew well-being and health of multi-month or year missions becomes a monumental factor in mission success.

 Habitable structures within Earth's atmosphere

-Appearance/Aesthetics

-Appearance/Aesthetics in aerospace design must at least co-exist, if not be synergistic, with the overall/societal fundamentals/metrics of aerospace engineering design.
-These metrics, for atmospheric flight consist of overall/societal factors directed toward productivity, safety, environmental issues such as noise/emissions and accessibly/ affordability.
-Furthermore, technological parameters such as space, weight and drag minimization and propulsion efficiency highly dictate and restrain the boundaries of appearance/esthetic design.
-Major factors that need to be considered in atmospheric flight design include producibility, maintainability, reliability, flyability, inspectability, flexibility, repairability, operability, durability, and airport compatibility.
+Although the overall metrics and fundamentals are by far some of the most key elements in aerospace architecture, there are also other factors that focus more on appearance and comfort while keeping a relative balance with other important design factors.
+These metrics for atmospheric flight consist of overall factors directed toward productivity and safety, and environmental issues such as noise, emissions, accessibility, and affordability.
+However, technological parameters such as space, weight, drag minimization, and propulsion efficiency highly dictate and restrain the boundaries of structure design.
+Major factors that need to be considered in atmospheric flight design include productibility, maintainability, reliability, flyability, inspectability, flexibility, repairability, operability, durability, and airport compatibility.

 Habitable structures outside of low-Earth orbit (LEO)

 What is different concerning space in reference to human-centered design thinking is the nearly complete lack of human presence.
-Human-centered design influence wholly operates within the context of human interactions; how operations/ missions are run (operability) or how products, systems, services, or experiences (PSSE's) affect end users (usability).
-Currently the human presence involves the space station and the relatively few international rocket systems.
+Human-centered design influence wholly operates within the context of human interactions; It affects how operations or missions are run (operability), or how products, systems, services, or experiences (PSSE's) affect end users (usability).
+Currently, the human presence involves the International Space Station and the relatively few international rocket systems.